magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37897-incorrect-redirect-when-customers-try-to-add-products-with-options-from-recently-viewed-widget.md

 ## Related reading

-To learn more about Magento Quality Patches, refer to:
+To learn more about quality patches for Adobe Commerce, refer to:

 * [Magento Quality Patches released: a new tool to self-serve quality patches](https://support.magento.com/hc/en-us/articles/360047139492).
 * [Check if patch is available for your Adobe Commerce issue using Magento Quality Patches](https://support.magento.com/hc/en-us/articles/360047125252).